galaxyxtwo/viewIpfsAnalytics/README.md

 ## Note
 To run this application in the cloud, choose a hosting provider and then use a cloudflare worker for the api request. /worker is Javascript code meant for a Cloudflare worker that processes api requests. /src is the front-end built with React.

 We launched a [viewIpfsAnalytics](https://bafybeifvibof4xsvmovjb2jidkpzy2molzvcvjehmjzuweu3jssyxuezqy.ipfs.sphn.link/) web-app for the community to use!
-If you want to host this yoourself, feel free to use this repo to launch your own viewIpfsAnalytics web-app.
+If you want to host this yourself, feel free to use this repo to launch your own viewIpfsAnalytics web-app.

 ## Background on viewIpfsAnalytics and Leto Analytics